OpenIPC/device-mjsxj03hl/Manual_en.md

 ![Изображение](https://user-images.githubusercontent.com/88727968/222164240-66044bf1-16da-4ea2-af38-6fd3d3fb1b92.png)

+## Warning!
+This version of the manual is outdated and is being revised.
+Performing actions may damage your device!

 Attention!
 Any changes you make will void your warranty for this device!
 The author is not responsible for any damage resulting from any actions of the user!
 _______________
 ## Preparation